ArchipelagoMW/Archipelago/worlds/cvcotm/docs/setup_en.md

 - [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases)
 - A Castlevania: Circle of the Moon ROM of the US version specifically.
 The Archipelago community cannot provide this.
+The Castlevania Advance Collection ROM can technically be used, but it has no audio.
+The Wii U Virtual Console ROM is untested.
 - [BizHawk](https://tasvideos.org/BizHawk/ReleaseHistory) 2.7 or later

 ### Configuring BizHawk